The Nanny season 6

 The sixth and final season of the American television sitcom The Nanny aired on CBS from September 30, 1998, to June 23, 1999.
 The series was created by actress Fran Drescher and her-then husband Peter Marc Jacobson, and developed by Prudence Fraser and Robert Sternin.
 Produced by Sternin and Fraser Ink Inc., Highschool Sweethearts and TriStar Television, the series features Drescher, Jacobson, Fraser, Sternin, Caryn Lucas and Diane Wilk as executive producers.

-Based on an idea inspired by Drescher's visit with a friend and The Sound of Music, the season revolves around Fran Fine, a Jewish woman from Flushing, Queens, New York, who is hired by a wealthy Broadway producer to be the nanny to his three children.
+Based on an idea inspired by Drescher's visit with a friend and The Sound of Music, the series revolves around Fran Fine, a Jewish woman from Flushing, Queens, New York, who is hired by a wealthy Broadway producer to be the nanny to his three children.
 Drescher stars as the titular character, Charles Shaughnessy as British-born producer Maxwell Sheffield, and the children – Maggie, Brighton and Grace – portrayed by Nicholle Tom, Benjamin Salisbury, and Madeline Zima.
 The series also features Daniel Davis as Niles, the family butler, and Lauren Lane as C.C.
 Babcock, Maxwell's associate in his production company who is smitten with him.
 Several recurring characters also played a role in the sitcoms plotlines, many of whom were related to Fran.

 The opening sequence changed slightly in this season.
 Producer Kathy Landsburg was promoted to co-executive producer of the series as her producer credit was moved to the in-show credits, while the creator credits of Drescher and Jacobson, and the developer credits of Sternin and Fraser were added in its place.

 Beginning with this season, Renée Taylor, Ann Guilbert and Rachel Chagall are credited as "starring" during the in-show credits.

 During the show's original run this season, the show went on a hiatus after the episode "California Here We Come" with the two-part finale airing several weeks later in May.
 However, six further first-run episodes aired in June, disrupting the chronological continuance of the show.
 This was remedied in syndication when the two-part finale was moved after the last aired episode from the first-run ("The Baby Shower").

 Rachel Chagall was pregnant through half the season.